rmoliva/ockham/README.md

 [![Test Coverage](https://codeclimate.com/github/rmoliva/ockham/badges/coverage.svg)](https://codeclimate.com/github/rmoliva/ockham/coverage)
 [![Dependencies](https://david-dm.org/rmoliva/ockham.svg)](https://david-dm.org/rmoliva/ockham.svg)

 # ockham
-An opinionated javascript finite state machine
+A Javascript hierachical finite state machine library

 Ockham is a very simple finite state machine controller.
 It was developed to fullfill a concrete necessity so it is not really a generic solution implementation.
 It has the main following characteristics: